DePayFi/web3-client/README.md

 ```

 Make sure you pass an array of endpoints to setProvider.

-Currently we only connect to the first provider of that array, but for future reasons we might introduce RPC endpoint fallbacks eventually.

 If you want to provide your own initalized providers, you can use `setProvider`: